rolph-recto/miniml/readme.md

 # MiniML

-A
+A compiler for a subset of OCaml.

 ## Roadmap:

 Implemented:
-- None yet!
+- lexer and parser

 Todo:
-- lexer and parser
 - type-checker
 - frontend for viewing multiple compiler passes simultaneously
   - have ability to highlight corresponding sections of code between passes